Resettling to the United States During the COVID-19 Pandemic Lesson Plan

 - Explain the importance of taking COVID-19 seriously for everyone’s health and safety.

 - Follow local guidance and find accurate and reliable up to date information on COVID-19.

 - Articulate the role of the Resettlement Support Center and the Resettlement Agency during COVID-19, including the provision of resettlement services.

-- COVID-19 Understanding Guidance and Rules Fact Sheet (1 per participant)
+- COVID-19 Understanding Guidance and Rules fact sheet (1 per participant), podcast, or video

-- Resettling to the United States during COVID-19 Pandemic Fact Sheet (1 per participant)
+- Resettling to the United States during COVID-19 Pandemic fact sheet (1 per participant), podcast, or video

 - Copies of COVID-19: How to Protect Yourself Guided Discussion Worksheet (1 per participant)